 What is Posterior Cortical Atrophy?

-PCA is a rare neurodegenerative condition that resembles Alzheimer’s disease but targets different areas of the brain particularly at the early stages of the condition.
+Posterior Cortical Atrophy (PCA) is a rare neurodegenerative condition that resembles Alzheimer’s disease but targets different areas of the brain, particularly at the early stages of the condition.

 Typically people living with PCA have a relatively well-preserved memory but as the condition progresses more typical symptoms of Alzheimer’s emerge such as memory loss and confusion.
 It tends to occur in those in their late 50s and early 60s.

 Lori’s dementia story